Classes of similar tilings

 Many tiings have some similarities which cannot be easily found.
 Here there is list of such classes which have been produced to simplify find related tilings when one is located.
 When a tiling is found, the class is given so that related ones can be displayed.
 The classes are listed below with the number in each.
 Click on the number to list the members of that class.

 This pattern is unusual since the angles ensure that all the sides are in the same ratio.
 The angles are already determined by the regularity of the stars.
 This class lists a number of small variants from the one that Escher draw while at the Alhambra.
-They are all from Morocco or Spain.
+They are all from Morocco or Spain (except the last which is a modern copy).

 The class is those tilings with a star polygon with more than 18 points.
 Tiling with more than about 36 points are difficult to define adequately in a precise mathematical form used for the high-quality graphics available here.